-The Psychology major is one of the largest majors in the College of Letters & Science, focusing on several areas in the field of Psychological Science: biological, clinical, cognitive & cognitive neuroscience, perception, developmental, and social & personality.
+The Psychology major is one of the largest majors in the College of Letters & Science, focusing on several areas in the field of Psychological Science: biological, clinical, cognition & cognitive neuroscience, perception, developmental, and social & personality.

 The mission of the Undergraduate Program in Psychology is to provide students with opportunities to:

 • learn about the multiple content areas of scientific psychology

 • develop the ability to think critically and quantitatively